Save the Dates! Come visit my studio. June 23 and 24th- 10 to 5 each day.

 About the Artist

-Nanci has a BFA from the University of Oregon, and an MA/MFA from University of Iowa,, and has taught at colleges in Kentucky, Virginia, Maryland, and Colorado.
-When not painting or messing with other art materials, she might be gardening, or volunteering with the local hospice organization.About the Art
+Nanci has a BFA from the University of Oregon, and an MA/MFA from University of Iowa.
+In addition to being a practicing artist since 1988, she has taught at colleges in Kentucky, Virginia, Maryland, and Colorado.
+When not in the studio, you can find her in the garden, or volunteering around town.About the Art

 Category Archives: Studio Blog